GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

    Contributor License Agreement (see details above).
 1. Fork the desired repo, develop and test your code changes.

-   To run the tests in a sample directory, set up [application default credentials](https://cloud.google.com/docs/authentication/getting-started) by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to a service account key JSON file.
+   To run the tests, first set up [application default credentials](https://cloud.google.com/docs/authentication/getting-started) by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to a service account key JSON file.

-   In addition, set environment variables needed by the test.
-Check the test directory to see what specific variables are needed.
+   Then set any environment variables needed by the test.
+Check the `$SAMPLES_DIRECTORY/test` directory to see what specific variables are needed.
    ```
    export GOOGLE_PROJECT_ID=YOUR_PROJECT_ID
    export GOOGLE_BUCKET_NAME=YOUR_BUCKET
    ```

-   Run the tests.
+   To run the tests in a sample directory,
    ```
+   cd $SAMPLES_DIRECTORY
    composer install
    vendor/bin/phpunit
    ```